Pastor Mike Pratt

 Pastor Mike’s “first life” was in juvenile justice where for many years he was the Chief Probation Officer for the Montgomery County Juvenile Court.
 During that time a community-funded work therapy program called Building Bridges and a prized George Foster Group Home put them on the map as one the top ten juvenile probation departments in the country.

 Pastor Mike has been a part of the adjunct faculty departments at Xavier University, the University of Dayton, and Wilmington College.
 His call to serve Christ began with his grandmother at seven years old, and although it took him awhile to ultimately find his way to the parish, the children of the streets were his parish for almost 30 years.
 He has a passion for mission, evangelism, and multicultural ministry.
-He has led an ecumenical mission team to a remote area in northern Belize, Central America for the past five years.
+He has led an ecumenical mission team to a remote area in northern Belize, Central America for the past ten years.